 Operating system: Windows 10

-There’s no arguing that the Nvidia GeForce RTX 2080 Super is a powerful piece of hardware.
-With its 3,072 CUDA cores and 8GB of GDDR6 clocked at 15.5 Gbps, it's one hefty graphics card.
-However, it isn't that much more powerful than the existing RTX 2080.
+The Nvidia GeForce RTX 2080 Super is, without a doubt, a powerful piece of hardware.
+With its 3,072 CUDA cores and 8GB of GDDR6 clocked at 15.5 Gbps, it's certainly one hefty graphics card.
+Yet, it isn't that much more powerful than the existing RTX 2080.

-When testing the Nvidia GeForce RTX 2080 Super, we saw about 4-6% increased performance over the vanilla RTX 2080, both in our synthetic benchmarks and in our anecdotal gaming testing.
+While testing the Nvidia GeForce RTX 2080 Super, we saw about 4-6% increased performance over the vanilla RTX 2080, in both our synthetic benchmarks and our anecdotal gaming testing.

-For instance, in the Metro Exodus benchmark at 4K using Ultra settings, we see around 40 fps on the Nvidia GeForce RTX 2080 Super and 38 on the older card.
+For example, in the Metro Exodus benchmark at 4K using Ultra settings, we see around 40 fps on the Nvidia GeForce RTX 2080 Super and 38 on the older card.
 That's an increase of 2 fps, or just 5%.
-It's still an improvement, but it's nothing really to write home about.
+It's still an improvement, but one that really nothing to write home about.

-In game, we can definitely feel the power of the RTX 2080 Super.
-In titles like Metro Exodus and Shadow of the Tomb Raider, we were able to play at max settings at 4K with ray tracing enabled.
-Of course, we had to enable DLSS to get playable frame rates, but at least that possibility is there.
+In game, we definitely feel the power of the RTX 2080 Super.
+In titles like Metro Exodus and Shadow of the Tomb Raider, we are able to play at max settings at 4K with ray tracing enabled.
+Of course, this is with DLSS enabled to get playable frame rates, but at least that possibility is there.

-That small bump in performance makes a lot of difference for a graphics card that was right on the precipice of playable 4K performance in the first place.
+That slight bump in performance makes a lot of difference for a graphics card that was right on the precipice of playable 4K performance in the first place.

-At the end of the day, a 4-6% improvement is still an improvement, and the fact that this graphics card is more affordable than the RTX 2080 was at launch is definitely beneficial.
-It does seem that Nvidia likely could have released the RTX 2080 at this new Super level at launch, but it was waiting for some more competition from AMD.
-Still, to be fair to Nvidia, AMD doesn't have anything that comes close to the raw in-game performance of the RTX 2080 Super.
+It does, however, seem that Nvidia likely could have released the RTX 2080 at this new Super level at launch, but it was waiting for some more competition from AMD.
+Still, to be fair to Nvidia, AMD still doesn't have anything that comes close to the raw in-game performance of the RTX 2080 Super.

-So, that leaves the question: who is the Nvidia GeForce RTX 2080 Super for?
+So, that leaves us with this question: who exactly is the Nvidia GeForce RTX 2080 Super designed for?
 Well, if you weren't swayed to upgrade from Pascal when the RTX 2080 and RTX 2080 Ti launched, the small uptick in performance here probably won't convince you either – and GTX 1080 Ti users especially shouldn't be swayed yet.

 At least on raw performance, that is.
 You're still not getting ray tracing on that card.

-However, if you're on a Maxwell card or older, and you've been waiting to jump into the modern age, this more powerful and more affordable version of the RTX 2080 Super, or really any of the new Super graphics cards, makes for a compelling case to make the upgrade.
+However, if you're on a Maxwell card or older, and you've been waiting to jump into the RTX bandwagon, this more powerful and more affordable version of the RTX 2080 Super, or really any of the new Super graphics cards, makes for a compelling case to upgrade.

-The Nvidia GeForce RTX 2080 Super is a more affordable, more powerful version of the original RTX 2080, and that alone may be enough to convince people who have been sitting on that Turing fence.
-However, Nvidia Pascal users who were hoping for performance that comes close to the RTX 2080 Ti, but with an affordable price tag may be dissatisfied.
+The Nvidia GeForce RTX 2080 Super is a more affordable, more powerful version of the original RTX 2080.
+That alone may be enough to convince people who have been sitting on that Turing fence.
+However, Nvidia Pascal users who were hoping for performance that comes close to the RTX 2080 Ti, but with an affordable price tag may not be satisfied.

-Still, we can celebrate the drop in price if nothing else, high-end graphics becoming more accessible can only be beneficial for everyone.
+Still, we appreciate the drop in price if nothing else, high-end graphics becoming more accessible can only be beneficial for everyone.
 So, if you're in the market for a high-end graphics card, now might be the time to jump on the Nvidia Turing train.